 Our analysis of the School District's major funds begins on the pages below.
 The fund financial statements begin as listed in the table of contents and provide detailed information on the most significant funds - not the School District as a whole.
 Some funds are required to be established by State law, and by bond covenants.
-However, the School District's Board has established other funds to help it control and manage money for particular purposes.
-The School District's two kinds of funds - governmental and proprietary - use the following accounting methods.
+However, the School District's Board of Education has established other funds to help it control and manage money for particular purposes.
+The School District has only governmental funds which use the following accounting method.